 • While others stand on their hind legs.

-Let’s take them to the park under the house if possible and help them feel calmer and more relaxed.
+Let’s take them to the park under the house if possible to help them feel calmer and more relaxed.

 What if we are unable to go out?